Waterparks (band): 2016–2018: Double Dare and Entertainment

-Fandom and live album (2018–2020)
+2019–2021: Fandom and Greatest Hits

 In 2019, the band performed a cover of "Beating Heart Baby" by Head Automatica and was featured on Rock Sound's covers album Worship And Tributes: Volume II.
 On May 23, 2019, the band released "Turbulent", their first single off of their at the time, third album.
-Along with the album's title it was also announced that they got signed to Hopeless Records.
+Along with the album's title it was also announced that the band had signed to Hopeless Records.
 On August 12, 2019, the band released the second single, "Watch What Happens Next", along with a music video and the announcement of the album to be released on October 11, 2019.
-On August 16, 2019, the band released their third single, "Dream Boy," along with a music video.
+On August 16, 2019, the band released their third single, "Dream Boy", along with a music video.
 On September 12, 2019, the fourth single, "[Reboot]" was released.
-On September 25, 2019, they released their fifth single for the album, "High Definition," along with a music video.
+On September 25, 2019, they released their fifth single for the album, "High Definition", along with a music video.
 The band's third studio album Fandom was released on October 11, 2019.
 On October 17, 2019, "Easy to Hate" was released as the sixth single, along with a music video.

 On January 22, 2020, frontman Awsten Knight posted on Twitter that if a certain tweet was retweeted 20,000 times, that he would release a new Waterparks album that day.
 This goal was achieved within hours, subsequently forcing Knight to release a SoundCloud collection titled 1 (A Collection of Unreleased Home Demos, This is Not G, or Even an Album, Shut Up Enjoy), a demo album that consists of unreleased Waterparks demos, including songs Knight has teased on his Instagram some of which were "Lemonade", "Noise", and "Glitter Times".
 He states in the song "Life Is Puke (20,000)" that he never thought the tweet would actually make it to that many retweets and that "everyone is so mad at me."

 When the band performed at the O2 Academy in Birmingham, England during the Fandom tour on January 27, 2020, they announced that the performance would be taped and released as a live album, with a companion concert film, that summer.
 The COVID-19 pandemic delayed the release until the fall, and Fandom: Live in the UK was officially released on November 27, 2020, formally marking the end of the Fandom era.